gel-mcx/cas-bundle/docs/pages/installation.rst

 Installation
 ============

-This package does not yet have Symfony Flex recipe.
+This package does not yet have a Symfony Flex recipe.
 Installation steps must be done manually.

 Step 1